Creating a Private Vlog

 Extended Video Protection

-Creating a Private VlogIf you need the best in security for your videos, you need restrictions for embedded video players that protect against piracy and give you more control of your content.
+If you need the best security for your videos, you need restrictions for embedded video players that protect against piracy and give you more control of your online content.
 Many white label video hosts have options for extended security.
 For example, with Dacast you can use two types of restrictions for embedded live stream video.

-The first is geographic, which allows you to restrict who can stream your video based on geographical location.
-For example, if you have a client or audience base in a single country, you can restrict access to IP addresses from that nation and limit your exposure to risk (or simply target your content to different markets).
+The first is geographic, which allows you to restrict who can stream your video online based on geographical location.
+For example, if you have a client or audience base in a single country, you can restrict access to IP addresses from that nation and limit your exposure to risk (or simply target your vlog to different markets).

 Locking Down Access to Your Blog / Website

-Creating a Private VlogEven if your videos are private, you may want to restrict access to your blog or website itself on top of your video security.
+Even if your videos are private, you may want to restrict access to your blog or website itself on top of your video security.
 There are a variety of options available for this purpose.
-Most blog platforms like WordPress, Tumblr, and Blogger offer settings to restrict visitor access.
+Most blog platforms like WordPress, Tumblr, and Blogger offer settings to restrict visitor access and improve security.

 For example, WordPress.com allows you to set “site visibility.”
 With this setting, you can make your blog public, semi-private by discouraging search engines from indexing the site, or completely private by making your site invite-only.
-With this last setting, only users to whom you specifically grant access will be able to view any of your content.
+With this last setting, only users to whom you specifically grant access will be able to view any of your online content.

 If you have a public WordPress.com site, you can make your site private by following these instructions.
 If you use WordPress.org (the self-hosted version of WordPress), your content visibility can be set on a per-post basis, or you can use a plugin to hide the entire site.